dhsouthbend/databases/sections/10-usefulqueries.md

 # Querying to summarize your data

-Let's see what the nypl_items table looks like:
+Usibng the REPL, let's see what the nypl_items table looks like:

 1. How many records are in the table?